 Since 2015 I have been incorporating all of my personal learning and trainings to help others along their path.
 As much as each of our stories is unique, so is the recovery journey and I aim to meet my clients where they are.

 The tools I use to help my clients come from a variety of sources:

-- I am also a Certified Mind-Body Nutrition Coach with The Psychology of Eating Institute founded by Marc David.
+I am a Certified Mind-Body Nutrition Coach with The Psychology of Eating Institute founded by Marc David.

 I have completed a Movement for Trauma Level 1 & 2 training with Jane Clapp which has helped me to understand the neurobiology of trauma and stress on the body.

 I am also very proud to be on the Advisory Committee for the iRise Above Foundation, a non-profit breast cancer foundation to benefit young women’s health and wellness.